 The truth is that an air balance is a lot more complicated than, say, an air duct cleaning.
 That’s because air balancing is more complex, requires more time, labor, and specialized equipment.

-The average cost of an air balancing depends on things like accessibility and size of the duct openings and can range anywhere from $75-150 an opening, which doesn’t include adding or removing ducts, or sealing and insulating them.
+The average cost of an air balancing appointment depends on things like accessibility and size of the duct openings and can range anywhere from $75-150 per opening.
+Furthermore, this doesn’t include adding or removing ducts, or sealing and insulating them.
 Let’s say your house has one exhaust fan, one outside air intake, nine supply openings, and one return opening.
 A certified air balance such as this would cost you anywhere from $900 to $2000.
 And that may sound like a lot, but it’s well worth the investment.

 Obvious, yes, but this is the most important reason.
 As explained earlier, air balancing ensures the consistent flow of air into every room inside a building.
-Which means you can turn that unused spare bedroom room into the home office of your dreams.
+This means you can turn that unused spare bedroom into the home office of your dreams.

 To be comfortable inside your home, the temperatures of your rooms should be consistent with the settings on the thermostat.
 Air balancing delivers the optimal amount of airflow in and out of those rooms, ensuring your loved ones aren’t too hot or too cold.

 A balanced HVAC system helps protect against the unexpected inflow of outdoor air, which often carries allergies and impurities with it.
 A properly sealed building safeguards the filtered air inside of it, which is just as important for your health as filtering the water you drink.